-Perhaps our beloved island did not participate with the roar she did in the Revolution, but the heart of the island still beat, throughout the long, fascinating, glorious, and complicated assemblage of history that is Greece.
+Perhaps our beloved island did not participate with the roar that she did later, in the Revolution, but the heart of the island still beat strong throughout the long, fascinating, glorious, and complicated assemblage of history that is Greece.

 Spilios remains at the forefront of all things Hydriot.
 Visit his blogspot to stay in touch with the history and happenings of Hydra: https://hydraspoliteia.blogspot.com/

 Alex Billinis is a Greek-American writer, author, lawyer, and university lecturer.
 He is the author of two books: